 A new workers’ comp platform is only valuable if it’s connected to core business systems.
 It cannot be isolated.
 This includes HR platforms for employee data, payroll for premium calculations, and accounting for financial tracking.

 A modern API-first approach is the only way to do this properly.
-It allows for real-time data exchange, not the old, slow nightly batch files.
+It enables real-time data exchange and supports automated workflows, unlike the old, slow nightly batch files.
 This is the importance of data integration in practice and the key to integrated workers’ compensation solutions.

 Security and Compliance Integration